Campagne hero new 2

 Heart disease is the number two cause of death in Canada, and when combined with metabolic diseases like type 2 diabetes or obesity, results in cardiometabolic syndrome—a major downward factor on life expectancy in North America.
 In Canada, 1 in 3 people has cardiometabolic syndrome, and 3.4 million people have type 2 diabetes.

-What you’re making possible
+What you make possible

 Putting an end to neurological diseases